jefflester/minitrino/readme.md

 ## Installation

 ### End Users
-Minipresto is available on PyPy and the library is available for public download on GitHub.
+Minipresto is available on PyPI and the library is available for public download on GitHub.
 To install the Minipresto CLI, run `pip install minipresto`.
 To install the library, run `minipresto lib_install`.